 Stage 1: Résumé/Application Review

 Résumés are thoroughly reviewed relative to the qualifications and requirements found in the job description.
-Résumés must be submitted online (a link to the online process is provided below).
+Résumés must be submitted online (via the link below).
 Applicants whose résumés have been accepted from this review may be invited to proceed to the next stage.

 Stage 2: CritiCall Test